KareemShafie/KareemShafie/README.md

 # Hi there 👋, I'm Abd Alkareem Shafie

-🎓 AI Engineer from Palestine
+🎓 AI Engineer student from Palestine
 💡 I love learning new technologies
 🚀 Passionate about Machine Learning, Computer Vision, and Web Development 🧠 I'm deeply focused on exploring the possibilities within AI